SarahBeecroft/alpaca_sarek/README.md

 	--aligner bwa-mem2 \
 	--joint_germline TRUE
 ```
+For the #SBATCH Slurm parameters, 2 CPUs and 8GB of mem should be more than enough to run the Nextflow master job.
+If you input your email address, you will get email updates about the job starting and ending.

-Replace /path/to/your/samplesheet.csv with the path to your input samplesheet and /path/to/results with your desired output directory.
+Replace /path/to/xxx with the path to your various input files, and your desired output directory.
+You can also adjust various other parameters according to the Sarek documentation.

+Once you are running the pipeline, you can watch the job queue with the following command if you are interested.
+Press `ctrl + c` to exit.
 ```bash
 watch squeue -u $USER
 ```

 ## Custom Modifications
 We've made some custom modifications to optimize the pipeline for our environment:

-Custom Slurm configuration in setonix.config
+- Custom configuration for Setonix via the setonix.config file
-Modifications to lines 133 and 134 in the main script to handle dbSNP files differently
+	- Enables Singularity
+ 	-
+- Bug fix in `/subworkflows/local/bam_variant_calling_germline_all/main.nf` file
+	- There is a known bug in Sarek 3.4.3, outlined [here](https://github.com/nf-core/sarek/issues/1550)
+ 	- The `fix_haplotypecaller.sh` script patches the file outlined above with the fix from the GitHub issue by modifying lines 133 and 134.

 ## Troubleshooting
 If you encounter any issues, please check the following: